kamperh/weaklysupervised/_posts/2021-08-13-teaching-more-than-nearalnets.md

-Their methodology relies on a type of neural networks called a generative adversarial network (GAN).[^1]  I don't want to go into all the details here, but their short two-minute video on the [blog post](https://ai.facebook.com/blog/wav2vec-unsupervised-speech-recognition-without-supervision/) gives a relatively good overview of the main idea.
+Their methodology relies on a type of neural networks called a generative adversarial network (GAN).[^1]  I don't want to go into all the details here, but their short two-minute video on their [blog post](https://ai.facebook.com/blog/wav2vec-unsupervised-speech-recognition-without-supervision/) gives a relatively good overview of the main idea.